DownD/SoftwareEncrypter/README.md

 # Simple Crypter
-This a PoC for education purposes only to explore the techniques known as Process Hollowing or RunPE.
+This a PoC for education purposes only to explore the techniques known as Process Hollowing, RunPE and Process Doppelganging.

 It builds a stub program with an encrypted payload.
-Once this stub is ran, it will decrypt the data in-memory and spawn a new process of itself and replace the image with the payload, for a better overview of this check out this article (![Runtime-Crypter]https://www.codeproject.com/Articles/1174823/Cplusplus-Runtime-Crypter).
+Once this stub is ran, it will decrypt the data in-memory and spawn a new process of itself and replace the image with the payload, for a better overview of this check out this article ([Runtime-Crypter](https://www.codeproject.com/Articles/1174823/Cplusplus-Runtime-Crypter)).

-These techniques are very frequent for hiding malicious code from most Anti-Virus(AV's) because the actual malicious code will only ne decrypted in memory and most AV's only check the disk for known patterns.
+These techniques are very frequent for hiding malicious code from anti-virus and also for preventing unauthorized access from reading and changing the code.

 # Structure
 - Builder - The binary that will encrypt the payload.